VIK2395/Rabbitmq/README.md

   ![image](https://github.com/VIK2395/Rabbitmq/assets/50545334/6fd6a5e4-5a52-4d44-bb14-e89bce803002)

+  **Shared Queue with Multiple Consumers**: If multiple consumers are attached to a single queue (i.e., competing consumers), the message will be delivered to only one consumer at a time.
+If that consumer NACKs the message and it is configured for requeueing, RabbitMQ will put the message back in the queue and try to redeliver it.
+The message could be redelivered to the same consumer or to a different one, depending on consumer availability and the round-robin scheduling.

 - __Publish/Subscribe__;\
   The idea is to send the same message to multiple __different__ consumes.
 RabbitMQ doesn't store multiple message copies, it stores the original message and the queues store just the reference to the message.\